AdrianArtacho/salta_FEATURESTRUCTURE/README.md

 - There is an issue with the SALAT gui:

 > - ~~Could it be the merged feature names, which may not exist in the weights file?~~
 >
 > - ~~Could it be combining modalities?~~
 >
 > - Could it be that the reason why there are two very similar files? (note, I NEED the surname for the files, because there are different settings) Does the format hold also for segtree?
 >
 > - ~~Could it be specific features?~~
+>
 > - ~~Could it be features with NaN as weight?~~
 >
 > - Could it be that the generated names are to long?

-!!!
-THE MERGING DOES NOT APPLY THE WEIGHTS PROPERLY!!!
+>

-!!!
+> !!!
 The issue with the App seems to be the classes !!!
 The tests that didn't work (6 and 7) are the ones that have more than one different class.
 BUT `test3`DID work even though it has 2 different classes!

-Also, we encounter again the issue with space on the right from the plots, I can't remember if it was related to a minimum number of samples???

 ---